When your roof needs repair, you want to stop the problem before it gets worse.

 What to do: Ask your roofing professional about ways to mitigate damage from holes in your roof.
 There are options such as installing flashing, field wraps, pipe boots, or rain collars.
-A professional roofing contractor can also seal holes that do not have roofing or building elements passing through them.
+A professional roofing contractor can also seal holes that do not have a roofing or building elements passing through them.
 Scheduling a regular roofing inspection will increase the chance of finding holes before they become a problem.

 Your roof has a maximum lifespan and should remain relatively safe and sound throughout this duration.

-Once the life of your roof is nearing or reaches its end, you will likely start to notice disintegration of the roof and its materials.
+Once the life of your roof is nearing or reaches its end, you will likely start to notice the disintegration of the roof and its materials.

 At this point, leaving it too long can cause catastrophic damage to your structure and property.